Explore FREE downloadable educational materials.

-Neither HEPLISAV-B, Recombivax-HB, nor Engerix-B product inserts provide information on long-term effectiveness of the hepatitis B vaccine.
+The package inserts for HEPLISAV-B, Recombivax-HB, Engerix-B, or PREHEVBRIO do not provide information on long-term effectiveness of the hepatitis B vaccine.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Hepatitis B and the Hepatitis B vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.